RMS-Server/SchemPaste/README.md

 > [!Note]
 > This performance data only represents the mod's performance on the RMS Server and is for reference purposes only.
 It does not indicate the actual performance on your server.

+## Supported Versions

+- 1.17.1
+- 1.20.1

+> [!Tip]
+> If you need more supported versions, please raise an issue on Github or add my QQ (2628883576 (@qq.com, if you need to contact me via email), please indicate the purpose)

 ## Command Details

 ### Main Commands